object.equal(object)

 object == object: true

-When I first saw this I could not believe my eyes, thinking that it must be a bug in either the JVM or the implementation of the Proxy class, when of course it was neither.
-The problem lies in the anonymous inner-class implementation of the InvocationHandler interface:
+class, when of course it was neither.
+The problem lies in the anonymous inner-class implementation of the InvocationHandler

 public Object invoke(Object proxy, Method method, Object[] args) throws Throwable {